cmwylie19/enterprise-admission-controller/WORKSHOP.md

 If you got the expected output, you win!
 Go to the next. **DO NOT DELETE YOUR CLUSTER**

-**Thought Challenge:** Notice we allowed pod `root-user-pod` into the cluster.
-The policy we created only cares about privilege escalation but in the real world there are many more dangerous events that can happen in a cluster like certain securityContext settings on a container or pod or volume with Write privilege bound directory to the node.
-A production Admission Controller would be to have a more robust security posture.

 ## Phase 3

 Big Enterprise Co has started to enhance its security posture, your bosses are pleased, but you can't help noticed the Pod and Container securityContexts are all over the map.
 Some pods are running as user 0 (which is a problem), some are running as user 655532, and some are running as 1000.
 Now you need standardization.